guanshi1688/longview-archive/docs/essays/english/standalone/why-knowledge-hard-to-move.md

 # Why Advanced Technology Can Make Some Industries Harder to Relocate

-**Technological progress can make knowledge easier to transmit while making productive capability more deeply embedded in equipment, suppliers, and organizations.**
+**Technology can make components more portable while making the system that improves them more deeply embedded.**

-We usually assume that better technology should make industry more mobile.
+We usually assume that better technology should make industry easier to move.

 Design files can be sent instantly.

 Software can be copied.

-Automation reduces reliance on manual skill.
+Automation reduces some forms of manual skill.

-Machines standardize production.

-If knowledge is becoming more digital, why should factories become harder to move?

-Some parts of production really have become easier to relocate.
+Standards make components interchangeable.

+Global logistics connect distant suppliers.

+All of this is real.

+Modern industry has become more mobile because knowledge has become easier to codify.

-Other parts may be moving in the opposite direction.
+But another force can move in the opposite direction.

+The more complex a production system becomes, the more value may accumulate in the relationships between standardized parts.

 ---

-## 1. Technology makes explicit knowledge easier to copy.

-Modern industry has created enormous amounts of standardization.

-CAD files.
+## 1. Modularity is one of modern industry's great relocation technologies

+A product becomes easier to move when its production process can be divided into clear modules.

+Interfaces are standardized.

+Specifications are stable.

+Quality can be measured objectively.

+Equipment is widely available.

+Suppliers are interchangeable.

+Training is short.

+When these conditions hold, production can be replicated across locations with surprising speed.

+This is one reason mature electronics assembly, garment production, and many standardized manufacturing processes have moved repeatedly across borders.

+So any serious theory of industrial relocation has to begin by admitting:

+> **Modern industry is often very good at making capability portable.**

+---

+## 2. Complexity can create a second layer of knowledge between the modules

+Now consider a production system in which many specialized elements must change together.

+Materials.

 Software.

-Machine interfaces.
+Precision processing.

+Power electronics.

+Sensors.

+Testing.

-Quality standards.
+Quality control.

-Automated control systems.

-Global logistics.

-These reduce the cost of producing the same product in different places.

-A mature product can often be assembled globally much more easily than in the past.

-So technological progress does increase mobility.

-The problem is that:

-> **Not every capability becomes standardized.**
+Tooling.

+Supplier co-development.

+Each component may have a clear specification.

+But reliable system performance can still depend on practical knowledge about how the pieces interact.

+A parameter change in one part may alter yield somewhere else.

+A new material may require tooling changes.

+A software update may change calibration requirements.

+A supplier problem may only appear at high production speed.

+This knowledge is harder to package because it lives between interfaces rather than inside one module.

 ---

-## 2. The more complex the system, the more it depends on knowledge between the interfaces.

-Advanced products require many things to work together:

-materials,

-software,

-precision processing,

-power electronics,

-sensors,

-testing,

-quality control,

-and supplier co-development.

-Each part may have a standard.

-But making the parts interact reliably often requires long practical experience.

-Advanced industry can therefore accumulate more explicit knowledge that travels easily and more tacit systems knowledge that does not.

-Both happen at the same time.

----

-## 3. Automation does not always reduce the capability requirement.
+## 3. Automation can reduce labor intensity while increasing engineering density

-Automation is often described as a way to reduce dependence on skilled labor.

-Sometimes it does.

-But automated systems require another set of capabilities:
+Automation often makes production more portable.

+It reduces the number of manual tasks.

+It stabilizes repeatable processes.

+It can encode experienced operators' decisions into software.

+But automated production also creates new dependencies:

-integration,
+system integration,

 software maintenance,